openfaas/faas-cli/README.md

 * `faas-cli secret` - manage secrets for your functions

+* `faas-cli auth` - (alpha) initiates an OAuth2 authorization flow to obtain a cookie

 The default gateway URL of `127.0.0.1:8080` can be overridden in three places including an environmental variable.

 * 1st priority `--gateway` flag